Tuition & Financial Aid

 Citizens of countries other than the U.S. who have support to cover most, but not all, of their Bethel expenses.
 Recipients of the international student grant are not eligible for other institutionally-funded or controlled scholarships.Academic requirements

 Must be enrolled at least half time in courses required for graduation, be in good standing and be working toward first bachelor’s degree.
-Grants will be pro-rated for less than full time attendance.How to apply
+Grants will be prorated for less than full time attendance.How to apply

-Considered with the information provided on the Certificate of Finances form during the admissions process for international students.Minnesota State Grant
+Considered with the information provided on the certificate of finances form during the admissions process for international students.Minnesota State Grant

 Various amounts for Minnesota residents who demonstrate need.